Rail and Airline Unions Push Congress to Maintain Voting Edge

 It is important to remember that the Railway Labor Act, enacted in 1926 during the Coolidge years, was designed to discourage rail workers from unionizing.
 Lawmakers believed that without tough limits, employees might well go on strike and jeopardize not only the entire railroad industry but also national security.
 As it was, less than a decade earlier, in December 1917, the Wilson administration nationalized the railroads as an emergency wartime measure.
 Later, in 1936, Congress would apply the RLA to the burgeoning airline industry.

-As with the National Labor Relations Board, membership in the National Mediation Board is required to be split along party lines - two members of one major party and one of the other.
+As with the National Labor Relations Board, membership on the National Mediation Board, by custom, is split along party lines - two members of one major party and one of the other.
 In the context of the current administration, this obviously means two Democrats and one Republican.
 President Obama has used his prerogative wisely, naming two Democrats to the board, Linda Puchala in 2009 and Harry Hoglander in 2010.
 Puchala, an NMB mediator since 1999, previously had served as International President of the Association of Flight Attendants, and staff director of the Michigan State Employees Association, an affiliate of the American Federation of State, County and Municipal Employees (AFSCME).
 Hoglander, currently in his third run as NMB chairman, is a lawyer and pilot, and previously had been vice-president of the Air Line Pilots Association.
 In other words, this particular board is union-friendly.

 The National Mediation Board until last year always had interpreted elections to reflect statutory authority.
 If a union wanted to win representation, it had to achieve at least 50 percent worker participation in an election.
 A vote by an eligible employee automatically counted as favoring unionization; an abstention meant "no." Railroad and airline union leaders long felt hemmed in by this arrangement.
 They wanted an alternative that mimicked political elections, whereby a simple majority among votes cast wins representation.
 Example: Assume a union gains the right to conduct an NMB-supervised election for representation at a firm with 5,000 workers.
 Assume 2,000 of the workers vote and the other 3,000, for whatever reason, don't.
 Using the longstanding method, only 40 percent of all workers favor representation, clearly not enough to meet the simple majority threshold.
 But under the alternative method - i.e., the one favored by the unions and now the National Mediation Board - only the choices of the 2,000 voting workers would be considered.
 And let's say that 1,200 of those 2,000 workers voted for representation.
 That means a 60 percent majority - and victory.
 Thus, the choices of 1,200, or 24 percent, of all 5,000 workers take precedence over the choices of the other 76 percent.